Shrinking rates of horizontal gaps for generic translation surfaces: Verifying Proposition Assumption (4)

 Since all holonomy vectors in $W_i$ are contained in the circle we apply the upper bound for $V_\delta^{(\tau)}$

 Our goal is to compare the equation on the right hand side to the volume of $C_j$.
-Note by the construction of the Masur--Veech measure, there is a constant $m$ so that
+Note by the construction of the MSV measure, there is a constant $m$ so that

 Thus we have

 Picking $C > \max\{c_1, c_2\}$ we obtain the desired inequality.